Here’s How Each Personality Type Handles Awkward Situations

 ISFPs enjoy spending their time alone, but they do enjoy the presence of special people.
 They want to have loved ones who value them and appreciate them for who they are.
 This is why ISFPs often do not mind being a little awkward, since they really only want people in their lives who don’t mind their awkwardness.
 If they are in a social setting they enjoy having a buffer, a friend who helps them escape when things become awkward or embarrassing for them.

 ESFPs don’t enjoy feeling awkward, and will likely try to find a distraction.
-They want their loved ones to be amazed and proud of them, and don’t want to let their embarrassing behavior cause discomfort in any way.
+They want their loved ones to be amazed and proud of them and don’t want to let their embarrassing behavior cause discomfort in any way.
 ESFPs enjoy having fun and dislike things that will bring them down or cause negativity.
 ESFPs want to live in the present moment, so they will try not to dwell on the past.
-This helps them to overcome awkwardness, and try to bring the attention to them in a positive way.
+This helps them to overcome awkwardness and try to bring attention to themselves in a positive way.